Effects of quintessence on scattering and absorption sections of black holes: Black holes surrounded by quintessence

+In Fig. \ref{Fig2} {\bf (b)} the behavior of $g^{2}$ as a function of $c$ is shown for $\omega=-2/3$.
+In the regions I and III, the Bardeen BH-$\omega$ has one horizon, in the region II there are three horizons.
+In the boundary of regions I and II ( $g^{2}(r_{1-},c)$) and in the boundary of II and III ( $g^{2}(r_{1+},c)$), the Bardeen BH-$\omega$ has two horizons.

-Depending on the values of the parameters $q^{2}(c)$, $g^{2}(c)$, and $c$ the number of the horizons may decrease from three to one, the cosmological (quintessence) $r_{q}$ horizon never vanishes, when only this one horizon remains, the BHs-$\omega$ describes a naked singularity.
+Depending on the values of the parameters $q^{2}$, $g^{2}$, and $c$, the number of the horizons may decrease from three to one, the cosmological (quintessence) horizon $r_{q}$ never vanishes, when this unique horizon remains, the BHs-$\omega$ describe a naked singularity.